Gluesticks Blog

 Top with the cooled custard.

-Beat whipping cream and powdered sugar with an electric mixer until stiff peaks form.
+Beat cold heavy cream and powdered sugar with an electric hand mixer until stiff peaks form.
 Top pie with homemade whipping cream.

 Refrigerate until ready to serve, at least 1 hour (2-3 hours is preferred).
 Add extra banana slices as a garnish, just before serving.